openfnord/openwrt_foo/tplink_archer_c2/readme_tp_link_archer_c2.txt

 Have fun with this cheap router.

-BTW: If something strange happens to your browser which ends in high disk activity and a slow computer, unplug the net, start a sniffer and investigate..
+BTW: If something strange happens to your browser which ends in high disk activity and a slow computer, the Gilb might want to visit you.
+Unplug the net, kill your browser.
+Then setup a honeypot, start a sniffer and investigate..